demogorgonz/OpenGSMGateway/docs/source/docs/wiringa6.md

 | RX  | to | TX  |
 | TX  | to | RX  |

+!!! info "This device needs external power supply"
+!!! info "Seems like device can read SMS while serial is attached, but there is not way to retrieve SMS on command"

 ![FTDI FT232BL A6PRO Wiring Pinout](files/WiringFT232BL-A6.png)

 {% include 'footer.md' %}